ReactEmbed: A Plug-and-Play Module for Unifying Protein-Molecule Representations Guided by Biochemical Reaction Networks: The ReactEmbed Framework

 \subsubsection{Method Overview and Objectives}

-Given sets of proteins $\mathcal{P}$ and molecules $\mathcal{M}$, along with a database of reactions $\mathcal{R}$, ReactEmbed enhances individual protein and molecule representations while enabling cross-domain predictions through a two-phase approach.
-First, we construct a comprehensive weighted reaction graph that captures the relationships between biological entities, as detailed in Section~\ref{sec:graph_construction}.
-This graph represents protein-protein interactions, protein-molecule bindings, and molecule-molecule associations, with edge weights reflecting interaction frequencies.
-Second, we leverage this graph through a cross-domain contrastive learning framework (Sections~\ref{subsec:cros_cl}), which employs carefully designed sampling strategies to preserve domain-specific information while learning cross-domain relationships.
+Given sets of proteins $\mathcal{P}$ and molecules $\mathcal{M}$, along with a database of reactions $\mathcal{R}$, ReactEmbed enhances individual protein and molecule representations.
+First, we construct a comprehensive weighted reaction graph, where edge weights are derived from normalized association scores (PPMI) to capture functional specificity.
+This graph represents protein-protein, protein-molecule, and molecule-molecule associations.
+Second, we leverage this graph through a novel relational contrastive learning framework, which employs an advanced sampling strategy (hard negative mining) to efficiently preserve domain-specific information while learning cross-domain functional relationships.
 Algorithm~\ref{alg:reactembed} summarizes our methodology.